Syntax in the Brain

 Testing a 50-year-old assumption: that the That-Trace Effect and Island Boundary-Gap Effect are the same.

-Syntax, the abstract structure of human language, is the evolutionary adaptation that sets our species' cognition apart.
-This project uses state of the art machine learning and electrocorticography (ECoG, or measures of brain activity taken directly from the surface of the brain in awake neurosurgical patients) to understand how the brain encodes this central aspect of human cognition.
+Syntax, the abstract structure of language, is the evolutionary adaptation that sets our species' cognition apart.
+This project uses state of the art machine learning and electrocorticography (ECoG, or measures of brain activity taken directly from the surface of the brain in awake neurosurgical patients) to understand how the brain encodes this defining feature of human cognition.
 Our data reveal an unexpected pattern: that syntax, unlike other types of information, does not elevate neural activity when it is processed.

 The vast majority of language processing research has been performed on highly educated speakers of European langauges.
 This leaves open the possibility that what we know about language processing is skewed, reflecting only humans living in evolutionarily unprecedented ecological conditions.
 Nungon is a langauge spoken by 300 people in remote areas of Papua New Guinea.
 Its syntax is shockingly complex, yet its speakers navigate these elaborate rules with no apparent difficulty.
 In an ongoing line of work with Dr. Hannah Sarvasy, I use eyetracking and other tools to understand how they accomplish this feat.
 Results so far indicate that the complexities of their language require them to plan their speech a full three seconds before they begin speaking -- three times earlier than English speakers!